Have you always wondered if making iced coffee using a Nespresso machine is possible? Then you are in the right place!

 - Cow’s milk, like 2% fat, gives off amazing foam.
-Which will look and taste amazing for this recipe.
+Which will look and taste amazing in this recipe.

-- Any milk alternative will foam up a bit, but not the same amount as cows milk.
+- Any milk alternative will foam up a bit, but not as much as cow’s milk.

-If you want that foamy and creamy milk on top of your iced coffee, I recommend using cow’s milk.
-This will give you the best foam possible.
+I recommend using cow’s milk if you want that foamy and creamy milk on top of your iced coffee; this will give you the best foam possible.
 The air bubbles it produces are amazing.

 Do you want to use a milk alternative?
 Choose one that suits your flavor.
 If you’d like your iced coffee to have a slight coconut taste, go with coconut milk and so forth.